2018 United States pipe bomb mailings: Reports of previous threats

 Ilya Somin, a libertarian-leaning law professor at George Mason University and a scholar at the Cato Institute, reported that he was the subject of death threats from Sayoc made on Facebook in April 2018.
 According to Somin, after he appeared on a Fox News interview criticizing those who hold anti-immigration views, Sayoc (using an alias) posted on his Facebook and threatened to kill Somin and his family and "feed the bodies to Florida alligators".
-At the time, Somin's Facebook friends reported the comments to Facebook, which did not respond except for automated messages.
+At the time, Somin's Facebook friends reported the comments to Facebook, but Facebook did not respond beyond automated messages.
 Somin also reported the incident to George Mason University police and Arlington, Virginia law enforcement.

-Democratic strategist Rochelle Ritchie had also received a threatening tweet from Sayoc on October 11 that said: "Hug your loved ones real close every time you leave you home"; Twitter initially failed to act on this.
-Sayoc's accounts were permanently suspended after his arrest, and Twitter representatives have since apologized to Ritchie.
+Democratic strategist Rochelle Ritchie had also received a threatening tweet from Sayoc on October11 that said: "Hug your loved ones real close every time you leave you home".
+While Twitter (now X) initially failed to act on this, Sayoc's accounts were permanently suspended after his arrest and Twitter representatives have since apologized to Ritchie.

 Van seizure

 Sayoc's van was seized by law enforcement when he was apprehended.
 It was covered with images of Donald Trump and Vice President Mike Pence, along with a sticker that read "CNN Sucks".
 Some posters also supported the "unconquered Seminoles", a Native American tribe that was historically based in Florida; two federally recognized tribes are there, and another in Oklahoma.
 Sayoc has been described as proudly claiming Native American heritage, but the Seminole Tribe of Florida said there was no record of his being a member or employee of the tribe.
 Other stickers on the van showed Hillary Clinton, Barack Obama, documentarian Michael Moore, CNN commentator and host Van Jones, and 2016 Green Party U.S. presidential candidate Jill Stein with gunsight crosshair designs on their faces.
 Moore said on Late Night with Seth Meyers on November 2 that the FBI had visited his home to inform him that Sayoc had conducted extensive research on him, according to his computer records.

-Reports indicate that "soldering equipment, stamps, envelopes, paper, a printer and powder" were found in Sayoc's van, suggesting that he could have built bombs in it.
+Reports indicate that "soldering equipment, stamps, envelopes, paper, a printer and powder" were found in Sayoc's van, suggesting he could have built bombs there.
 Law enforcement officials told reporters that Sayoc had a "hit list" of more than 100 people in his van; they informed persons on the list but have not released the names publicly.
 Sayoc reportedly told officials the bombs were harmless and that he did not want to hurt anyone.